-Mountbatten programmes are designed for recent university graduates with only a few years of professional experience.
+Mountbatten Program is designed for recent university graduates with only a few years of professional experience.
 For details on specific areas of eligibility, please see the sections below.
 Please contact your admissions office with any questions or concerns you may have.

 A degree from a post-secondary academic institution outside the United States is required.
-Applications from current students are accepted provided the applicant is scheduled to graduate before beginning a Mountbatten programme.
+Applications from current students are accepted provided the applicant is scheduled to graduate before beginning the Mountbatten Program.
 The Mountbatten Admissions team takes a holistic approach to each application, reviewing all aspects of a candidate's experience, education, references and personal achievements.
 Most applicants, however, have an undergraduate degree classified at 2.2 or above.

 Applicants must demonstrate a minimum of 12 months full-time professional (office/administrative) work experience to fulfill eligibility requirements.